vigviswa/Learning/garbage_masher_scene.md

 A soft buzzer and the muted voice of Luke calling out for See-Threepio can be heard on Threepio's hand comlink, which is sitting on the deserted computer console.
-Artoo and Threepio are nowhere in sight.
+Artoo and Threeio are nowhere in sight.
 Four armed stormtroopers enter the chamber.

 **[FIRST TROOPER]**
 Take over!